The Physics of the Universe - Difficult Topics Made Understandable

 )

-Many commentators have argued that the spontaneous development of life runs counter to the Second Law of Thermodynamics, which rules that entropy and disorder inexorably increases over time and that order and organization always declines.
+Some commentators have argued that the spontaneous development of life runs counter to the Second Law of Thermodynamics, which rules that entropy and disorder inexorably increases over time and that order and organization always declines.
 The work of the Russian-born Belgian chemist Ilya Prigogine in the 1960s and 1970s, however, showed that many systems spontaneously organize themselves if they are forced away from thermodynamic equilibrium (such as by radiation or other unknown influences).
 Besides, the law specifically applies to isolated systems, whereas living systems are necessarily open and interactive systems.
-There are many other examples of apparent spontaneous increases in order (such as the growth of crystals from featureless liquids, the development of large scale structures in the universe, etc), but the growth of order in one place is always at the price of entropy generated elsewhere (such as the production of heat or other types of radiation).
+There are many other examples of apparent spontaneous increases in order (such as the growth of crystals from featureless liquids, the development of large-scale structures in the universe, etc), but the growth of order in one place is always at the price of entropy generated elsewhere (such as the production of heat or other types of radiation).

 << Previous Page: Early Theories